 Still, mobile apps with complex architecture require additional development of the backend.
 There is a wide variety of programming tools to build a server-side for a mobile app, and we will list the most popular ones.

 Which Language Is Used For Backend Of Mobile Apps?

-Ruby.
+- Ruby.
 A general-purpose programming language that is actively used in web and mobile app development.
-It is often used in conjunction with Ruby on Rails framework.
-The Ruby language contributes to faster development, and Ruby developers try to adhere to TDD methodology (test-driven development), so tests are performed before code is written, so the number of possible mistakes comes to naught.
+It is often used in conjunction with the Ruby on Rails framework.
+Ruby language contributes to faster development, and Ruby developers try to adhere to TDD methodology (test-driven development), so tests are performed before code is written, so the number of possible mistakes comes to naught.

-PHP.
+- PHP.
 It is a general-purpose scripting language that contains all required aspects for effectively addressing the challenges.
 PHP comes with robust frameworks like Laravel, Symfony, Joomla, etc., which help reduce the development time.
 PHP has a reusable code, so it also impacts the development time.
 Also, PHP is flexible and compatible with many third-party technologies.

 Mobile App Backend Frameworks

 A framework is a tool that simplifies/improves the development process and is used along with the primary programming language.
 And they are actively used during the development of the mobile app backend.

 - Django.
 An open-source framework is written in Python.
 When a backend is created with Python, Django is also used often as an additional tool.
 The framework has a large community, and it is a perfect tool for developing complex web and mobile applications.

 - Ruby on Rails.
 A multi-level MVC framework from Ruby (as we mentioned above).
 Ruby on Rails is a one-size-fits-all framework since it is suitable for simple web/mobile apps and apps with complex business logic and dynamic interfaces.
 Moreover, RoR is open-source, and it is distributed under the MIT license.